 The mission of Thundering Paws Animal Sanctuary is to offer a safe haven for cats who are homeless, neglected, injured, or abused.
-We help other animals when we have a foster for them.

 Since 2001, Thundering Paws has operated a no-kill, non-profit 501(c)(3) animal sanctuary located in Dripping Springs, Texas.
 We are home to an ever-changing number of animals, mostly cats, sometimes a dog.
-We provide our beloved residents shelter, food, filtered water, spaying/neutering, vaccinations, veterinary care, and a lot of love and attention.
+We provide our beloved resident’s shelter, food, filtered water, spaying/neutering, vaccinations, veterinary care, and a lot of love and attention.